top of page

 Tiffany Hammond

-In this heartfelt and empowering talk, Tiffany Hammond—autistic writer, disability advocate, and mother of two autistic sons—speaks directly to caregivers and parents navigating life on the spectrum.
+In this heartfelt and empowering talk, Tiffany Hammond—autistic writer, disability advocate, and mother of two sons on the spectrum—speaks directly to caregivers and parents navigating life on the spectrum.
 Drawing from her lived experience parenting one speaking and one nonspeaking child, Hammond invites families to rethink what communication, success, and connection really look like.

 Through storytelling, honesty, and humor, she shares how moving beyond compliance-based parenting and deficit-focused systems opened new ways of understanding her children’s autonomy, needs, and brilliance.
 Hammond encourages caregivers to trust their instincts, honor all forms of communication, and resist narratives that center fixing rather than supporting autistic children.